Traffic police and other enforcement agencies

 - The police should be trained so that they understand the practical and legal issues facing cyclists and other non-motorised users.

 - Wherever possible, the police should respond to any reported collision involving a cyclist or pedestrian by:

-- Attending the scene, taking statements and gathering evidence from witnesses;
+- Attending the scene, taking statements and gathering evidence from witnesses and any camera footage;

-- Investigating and where possible charging motorists who fail to stop with ‘leaving the scene of the accident’.
+- Investigating and where possible charging motorists who leave the scene with ‘failing to stop after an accident’.